dashingsoft/pyarmor/src/mechanism.md

 ## Mechanism in Restrict Mode

-In restrict mode, Pyarmor will restore obfuscated byte code when this code object is called first time, and not obfuscate it again.
+In restrict mode, PyArmor will restore obfuscated byte code when this code object is called first time, and not obfuscate it again.
 It's efficient and enough, because code object can't be accessed from any other scripts, except obfuscated scripts.